OfficeDev/TrainingContent/O3652/O3652-7 Deep Dive into Security and OAuth/Lab.md

 ### Configure Azure AD Application for App-Only Authentication
 The first step is to create & configure an application in your Azure AD directory to support app-only permissions.

-1. Locate a starter project in the [Starter Project](Starter Project) folder within this lab.
-Open the Visual Studio solution **ClientCredsAddin.sln** in Visual Studio.
+1. Locate the starter project in the Starter Project folder within this lab located at [TrainingContent/O3652/O3652-7 Deep Dive into Security and OAuth](/O3652/O3652-7 Deep Dive into Security and OAuth).
+Open the Visual Studio solution ClientCredsAddin.sln in Visual Studio.
 1. Update the web project to use SSL by default:
   1. In the **Solution Explorer** tool window, select the project and look at the **Properties** tool window.
   1. Change the property **SSL Enabled** to **TRUE**.